A grant is one form of financial aid that typically does not have to be repaid.

 +

-As part of the application process, you must agree to the terms and conditions that are outlined in the application's Teaching Agreement/Promissory Note (available for 2017-18 academic year and later via the Program Requirements page).
+As part of the application process, you must agree to the terms and conditions that are outlined in the application’s Teaching Agreement/Promissory Note.
 By receiving this scholarship, you must teach in Illinois.
-If this teaching commitment is not fulfilled, the scholarship converts to a loan, and you must repay the entire amount plus interest.
+If this teaching commitment is not fulfilled, the scholarship turns to a loan, and you must repay the entire amount plus interest.

 Eligibility